woocommerce/woocommerce-blocks/readme.txt

 == Changelog ==

+= 3.1.0 - 2020-07-29 =
+- Fix missing permissions_callback arg in StoreApi route definitions [#2926](https://github.com/woocommerce/woocommerce-gutenberg-products-block/pull/2926)
+- Fix 'Product Summary' in All Products block is not pulling in the short description of the product [#2913](https://github.com/woocommerce/woocommerce-gutenberg-products-block/issues/2913)
+- dev: Add query filter when searching for a table [#2886](https://github.com/woocommerce/woocommerce-gutenberg-products-block/pull/2886) 👏 @pkelbert

 = 3.0.0 - 2020-07-20 =

 This release adds support for Cash on Delivery and Bank Transfer payment methods to the checkout block.
 The payment method extension api for the blocks [has an update to the `canMakePayment` property](https://woocommerce.wordpress.com/?p=6830).